axiom-crypto/keystore-periphery/README.md

 ## Keystore Validator

-The Keystore Validator (KV) is the core contract connecting L2s to the Axiom Keystore.
-It is a validation module for both ERC-6900 and ERC-7579 smart accounts which facilitates reads of the keystore state and authenticates userOps against data extracted from the reads.
+The Keystore Validator (KV) is the core contract connecting rollups to the Axiom Keystore.
+It is a validation module for both ERC-6900 and ERC-7579 smart accounts which facilitates reading the keystore state and authenticating userOps against data from the reads.
 There are three primary actors interacting with the KV:

 - **Keystore state syncers** provide some proof to the module of a finalized keystore state root at a certain L1 block timestamp.
 - **User smart accounts** install the module, read the keystore state and use the data to authenticate userOps.